YunoHost/doc/pages/01.administrate/02.install/01.install_process/install_process.md

 ## Boot the machine on your usb stick and run the installation
 * Plug the ethernet cable.
 !!!
 Note: if you want the network configuration to be set up automatically, you have to plug your server with an Ethernet cable right behind your main router.
 The wireless connections are not supported yet, and if you use intermediate routers, the network ports opening will not be automatic: Your server will not be accessible externally.
-* If your server was under windows 7+, ask for windows to boot on the USB stick TODO
+* If your server was under windows 8+, go on Advanced startup options of windows to ask windows for booting on the USB stick.
 * Boot up your server with the USB stick or a CD-ROM inserted, and select it as **bootable device** by pressing one of the following keys (hardware specific):
 ```<ESC>```, ```<F9>```, ```<F10>```, ```<F11>```, ```<F12>``` or ```<DEL>```
 {% endif %}